 We discovered they keep things together in recipes, just like a charm.

-For those keen on tweaking their food habits, check out alternative seeds that shake up your meals.
+For those keen on tweaking their food habits, check out alternative seeds that shake up your meals, including anise seed alternatives for baking.

 2 - Hemp Seeds